‘He’s a classic and he’s doing his thing’: Marshawn Lynch finds end zone in Seahawks’ win vs. Eagles

 PHILADELPHIA — Marshawn Lynch’s second-quarter run into the end zone, complete with a stutter step and spin move, might have taken longer than his postgame media interview Sunday night in the visitor’s locker room at Lincoln Financial Field.

 And that’s OK.
-The Seahawks didn’t bring him back for his eloquence.
+The Seahawks didn’t bring him back for his verbosity.

 They brought him back to be a Beast, and that he was on that 5-yard second-quarter touchdown run in the Seahawks’ 17-9 victory over the Philadelphia Eagles in their wild-card playoff game Sunday.